 Who is S2ERC?

-S²ERC researchers are faculty and students from CS, EE, Industrial Engineering, Management, Mathematics, and Systems Engineering programs at thirteen different universities, including four primary sites: Ball State University (lead institution), Iowa State University, Virginia Tech, and Georgetown University.
+S²ERC researchers are faculty and students from CS, EE, Industrial Engineering, Management, Mathematics, and Systems Engineering programs at eleven different universities, including three primary, NSF funded sites: Ball State University (lead institution), Virginia Tech, and Georgetown University.
 The S²ERC attracts high-energy, creative researchers who represent the best in their field.
 Our researchers are national research prize winners, NSF Career Award winners, patent holders, chairpersons and co-chairpersons of major software conferences, and editors of major publications in software engineering.
 Some of the S²ERC's most successful projects are in the areas of design metrics, testing, process modeling, security, and maintenance; but the S²ERC consistently draws in viable and respected researchers from around the country and globe to address any SE or security issue that may arise for our affiliates.
-Our affiliated organizations are diverse, stratified across fields such as national military, defense, and space programs; military contractors, communication and information industries; equipment manufacture; health insurance; electricity/electronics; software development; and law.
-The S²ERC continues to serve companies with whom we've worked for more than 25 years, at the same time that we welcome many new organizations into the research center.
+Our affiliated organizations are diverse; stratified across fields such as national military, defense, and space programs; military contractors; communication, and information industries; equipment manufacture; health insurance; electricity/electronics; software development; and law.
+The S²ERC continues to serve companies with whom we've worked for more than 25 years while we welcome many new organizations into the research center.